 When it's time to choose a clinic, do thorough research ahead of time.
 One useful resource is a federal database kept by the CDC.
 It has the success rates of fertility centers around the country.
 The stats are updated every few years, so check the date.

 Keep in mind that some fertility centers that looked great several years ago may have had a lot of turnover in staff and may have gone downhill in quality.
 But the numbers give you a place to start.

 Make sure the clinic has good quality control and strong ethics.
 Ask a lot of questions at each one you visit, such as:

 - How long have the medical director, doctors, and technicians been there?
 High staff turnover can be a sign of bad management and can contribute to mistakes.

 - Which procedures do you do, and how often?
 Be sure the clinic has a wide range of infertility remedies and is familiar with the latest technology.

 - Do you have age limits for treatment?
 If so, it's a good sign that the clinic is concerned about ethical issues.

-- When you do a procedure that involves fertilizing the eggs outside the woman's body and then putting them inside her, who decides how many eggs go back in, you or the doctor?
+- When you do a procedure that involves fertilizing the eggs outside the women's body and then putting them inside them, who decides how many eggs go back in, you or the doctor?